-This warranty does not apply to and there shall be no warranty for any material or product that has been disassembled without prior approval of Manufacturer, subjected to misuse, misapplication, neglect, alteration, accident or uncontrollable act of nature; that has not been installed, operated or maintained in accordance with Manufacturer's installation instructions; that the interior components of which have been subjected to outside substances including but not limited to the following: moisture, gases, dust, insects or other pests, or corrosive substances in all applications.
-The warranty set out in the paragraph above is in lieu of all other warranties expressed or implied; and we do not authorize any representative or other person to assume for us any other liability in connection with our products.
-Contact Manufacturer at, 3649 Cane Run Road, Louisville, Kentucky 40211, Attention: Customer Support Department to obtain any needed repair or replacement of part(s) or additional information pertaining to our warranty.
+This warranty does not apply to and there shall be no warranty for any material or our warranty. product that has been disassembled without prior approval of Manufacturer, subjected period, every new product to be free from defects in material and workmanship under that has not been installed, operated or maintained in accordance with Manufacturer's normal use and service, when properly used and maintained, for a period of 5 years installation instructions; that the interior components of which have been subjected from date of purchase by the end user.
+Proof of purchase is required.
+Parts that fail to outside substances including but not limited to the following: moisture, gases, dust, within the warranty period, that inspections determine to be defective in material insects or other pests, or corrosive substances in all applications.
+The warranty set or workmanship, will be repaired, replaced or remanufactured at Manufacturer's out in the paragraph above is in lieu of all other warranties expressed or implied; option, provided however, that by so doing we will not be obligated to replace an and we do not authorize any representative or other person to assume for us any other entire assembly, the entire mechanism or the complete unit.
+No allowance will be liability in connection with our products.
+Contact Manufacturer at, 3649 Cane Run made for shipping charges, damages, labor or other charges that may occur due to Road, Louisville, Kentucky 40211, Attention: Customer Support Department to obtain any needed repair or replacement of part(s) or additional information pertaining to